‘We do the best we can’: Police work to identify suspects wearing medical masks

-Whether you’re at the grocery store or filling gas you will likely see someone wearing a mask.
+WICHITA, Kan.
+(KSNW) – Whether you’re at the grocery store or filling gas, you will likely see someone wearing a mask.

 “That is one of the challenges we face now, at least for the last month since the COVID-19 restrictions,” says Captain Eric Burr of the Arkansas City Police Department.
 “That is something that we deal with and we do the best we can.”